Hazardous waste

 North Seattle household hazardous waste collection facility.

-Hazardous waste is waste that must be handled properly to avoid damaging human health or the environment.
-Waste can be hazardous because it is toxic, reacts violently with other chemicals, or is corrosive, among other traits.
-As of 2022, humanity produces 300–500 million metric tons of hazardous waste annually.
-Some common examples are electronics, batteries, and paints.
-An important aspect of managing hazardous waste is safe disposal.
-Hazardous waste can be stored in hazardous waste landfills, burned, or recycled into something new.
-Managing hazardous waste is important to achieve worldwide sustainability.
-Hazardous waste is regulated on national scale by national governments as well as on an international scale by the United Nations (UN) and international treaties.
-A controlled waste is subject to legislative control in its handling or its disposal.
+Hazardous waste is waste that can damage human health or the environment.
+Waste can be hazardous because it is toxic, reactive, or corrosive, etc. As of 2022, humanity produces 300–500 million metric tons of hazardous waste annually.
+Some common sources of hazardous wastes are solvents, batteries, and byproducts of metal refining.
+Hazardous waste is regulated on local, national, and international scales.

 Types

 Universal wastes

 Universal wastes are a special category of hazardous wastes that (in the U.S.) generally pose a lower threat relative to other hazardous wastes, are ubiquitous and produced in very large quantities by a large number of generators.
 Some of the most common "universal wastes" are: fluorescent light bulbs, some specialty batteries (e.g. lithium or lead containing batteries), cathode-ray tubes, and mercury-containing devices.

 Universal wastes are subject to somewhat less stringent regulatory requirements.
 Small quantity generators of universal wastes may be classified as "conditionally exempt small quantity generators" (CESQGs) which release them from some of the regulatory requirements for the handling and storage hazardous wastes.
 Universal wastes must still be disposed of properly.